What Is A Good Credit Score & How Can You Improve It?

 Incorrect information on your credit reports could drag your scores down.
 Verify that the accounts listed on your reports are correct.

-Are credit cards good for credit rating?
+Is having a credit card good for credit rating?

 Yes, a credit card could help your credit rating in the long run, especially if you use it to your advantage to make more repayments on time.
 However, while applying for a credit card may not hurt your score too much, applying for multiple cards in a short period of time will.